External radiotherapy for prostate cancer

 You can have external radiotherapy treatment if your prostate cancer is between stage T1 and T3.
 This means that the cancer can have spread through the covering of the prostate gland (the capsule).
 But it must not have spread any further.
 If it has spread further, this treatment is not likely to cure it.
 And because of the side effects, it may not be the best treatment for you.

 You have to travel to hospital for radiotherapy treatment.
 You have it in the radiotherapy outpatient department.
 The radiotherapy dose is split into a course of small treatments.
 If you were to have the total dose in one go, it would harm normal body tissues too much.
 So you have a small dose each day over a number of weeks.
 Doctors call each dose a fraction.

 External radiotherapy treatment can be given in different ways.
 But you usually have it once a day, for 5 days each week, from Monday to Friday.
 It takes about 6 to 7 weeks.

-Having external radiotherapy does not make you radioactive.
-It is perfectly safe to be with other people, including children, throughout your treatment course.
+External radiotherapy doesn't make you radioactive.
+It is perfectly safe to be with other people, including children, throughout your course of treatment.

 You will probably have some side effects from radiotherapy treatment.
 The most common ones are

 - An inflamed bladder, making you want to pass urine very often

 - Sore skin in the area of the prostate and around the back passage